 A stylish and contemporary addition to Lima’s boutique hotel scene that’s off the beaten track in the San Borja district, BTH’s urban flourishes and in-house art gallery make for a welcome change of pace.
 Open-plan rooms loaded with artwork include whirlpool bathtubs, and guests can also relax in the sauna, spruce up at the in-house barber or tone up at the gym.
 Dine in at Quimera, which sources organic produce from the rooftop garden.

-If the artsy, bohemian neighborhood of Barranco could create its own grand mansion, this is the sort of building it would choose: romantic interiors and decorations that date back to the early 1920s with large-scale art strategically placed to wow you and stop you right in your tracks.
+If the artsy, bohemian neighborhood of Barranco could create its own grand mansion, this is the sort of building it would choose: romantic interiors and decorations that date back to the early 1920s, with large-scale art strategically placed to wow you and stop you in your tracks.
 Built in 1912 and designed by the French architect Claude Sahut, Hotel B was the first boutique hotel in Lima and remains the standard for all other hotels.

 This hotel has only four rooms, which ensures personalized attention from the hotel staff.
-Each room is distinct with its own feel and character, so selecting your room when you reserve is a huge decision.
+Each is distinct, with its own feel and character, so selecting your room when you reserve is a huge decision.
 The boutique hotel was built in the early 1900s by the Italian architect Lidio Mongilardi and was later declared an historic monument by the Peruvian government.
 When you stay at Quinta Miraflores Hotel, you’re staying in history.

 Villa Barranco was built in the 1920s, and the owners have kept the building true to its roots.
 The villa has spacious, high-ceiling rooms with French windows – some with their own garden, others with private terraces.
 Once you’ve had a thorough tour of the building, head to the the rooftop terrace for some drinks and a view of the sunset as it descends over the Barranco.
 Villa Barranco’s proximity to everything in the bohemian arts district adds further value to this boutique hotel.